coveooss/connectivity-library/WorkplaceByFacebook/readme.md

 5. Use the [SecurityConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/SecurityConfig.json) security setup in all three sources.

-6. Add the [MembersInfoConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/MembersInfoConfig.json) in one of the non incremental indexing source.
+6. Use the [MembersInfoConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/MembersInfoConfig.json) configuration for one of the non incremental indexing sources.

 7. Use the [IncrementalConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/IncrementalConfig.json) configuration for the incremental indexing source.
 Make sure to schedule a refresh operation every 10 minutes.

 8. Use the [NormalConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/NormalConfig.json) configuration for the other non incremental indexing source.